iMikie/Semantic-UI-Rails/README.md

 Lawrence Turton has a non-rails [tutorial](https://webdesign.tutsplus.com/courses/getting-started-with-semantic-ui) over at Tuts.

 If you liked this repo, please drop me a note.
 Though I've been a programmer for a while, I'm new to the Rails and Semantic-UI communities.
-Also, I've written this for others who are likewise new.
+I've written this for others who are likewise new.
 I think that many people are afraid of writing to a beginner's level for fear of appearing like a beginner themselves.
 No such problem here.
 The truth is that it only takes a second for a reader to skip a line of explanation they didn't need whereas a line that was really needed but is missing can leave them dead in the water.

 There are many features of Semantic-UI I haven't tried yet.
 If you try them before I do, please send me an email or even better, a pull request.